-The qualification assessment model is consistent with the requirements of the National Law.
-As an applicant, you must satisfy the evidentiary requirements of the eight qualification criteria, regardless of your country of origin or registration status.
+As an applicant, you must satisfy the evidentiary requirements of the three NMBA-approved qualification criteria.
 This is in line with the intentions of the assessment model to provide consistent, equitable assessment for all applicants against a common set of criteria.
-These criteria are different for registered nurses, enrolled nurses and midwives.

 It is important that you take time to consider the qualification criteria so you can assess the likelihood of the NMBA granting you registration.

 Under criterion 3 of the qualification criteria, the educational level of your qualification will be assessed against the current level expected of an Australian graduate, as defined by the AQF:

 The NMBA uses the AQF to benchmark international qualifications against Australian qualifications.
 The AQF is the national policy for regulated qualifications in Australian education and training.
 It incorporates the qualifications from each Australian education and training sector into a single comprehensive national qualifications framework.

 As part of the assessment process, each overseas qualification is assessed to determine its educational level relative to the AQF framework.

 The AQF level is an indication of the relative complexity, depth of achievement and autonomy required to show a qualification achievement, with AQF level 1 representing the lowest complexity and level 10 the highest.